strategydata/houseuk-dashboard/README.md

 ## Dataset and Methods
 The chosen dataset for this project:
 - this is for house transaction dataset (land registry[https://landregistry.data.gov.uk/app/ppd/]).
-- this is crime data from police [https://data.police.uk/data/archive/]
+- this is crime data from the police [https://data.police.uk/data/archive/]
 - this is sells and rent house dataset from [rigtmove](https://www.rightmove.co.uk/)
 | Data | Extraction | Raw Format | destination |
 | --------- | --------- | ---------- |